-Most people’s knowledge of the term “double jeopardy” stems from the popular movie starring Ashley Judd, Double Jeopardy.
-While this movie does portray and explain the general concept of double jeopardy, it tends to deviate from Florida law on the issue.
-Based on this movie alone, many believe that the court can never charge you with the same crime twice.
+When most people think of the term Double Jeopardy, they think it means that the court can never charge you with the same crime twice.
 While that is partially true, there are certain instances where you can be charged twice for the same offense.
 My goal is to give you the full meaning of double jeopardy and how it can apply to you or a loved one if you were arrested anywhere in Okaloosa County.

 What is the reason behind having a rule against Double Jeopardy?

 Broadly speaking, the Double Jeopardy Clause in Okaloosa County and throughout Florida accomplishes three major purposes:

 - It prohibits prosecution and punishment for the same offense after an acquittal

 - It prohibits prosecution and punishment for the same offense after conviction

 - It prohibits multiple prosecutions and punishments for the same offense